seanbell/opensurfaces-segmentation-ui/README.md

 #### POST data

-When a user submits, the data will be sent back to the same URL via an HTTP post.
+When a user submits, the client will POST the data to the same URL.
 On success, the client expects a JSON response.
-It will then notify the MTurk server that the task is completed.
+The client will then notify the MTurk server that the task is completed.
 For more details, see `example_project/segmentation/views.py`.

 When a user submits, the POST will contain these extra fields: